Is Car Insurance Cheaper If You Are Disabled?

 - In-vehicle mobility enhancements or disability adaptations

 If your vehicle has modifications that allow you to drive, for example, then your insurer may charge higher premiums to cover the cost of repairing or replacing these items after an accident.
+The reason high premiums are warranted is that this equipment can be very expensive.

 Similarly, if you have a medical condition that makes you a higher-risk driver – like a condition that could cause you to lose consciousness while driving – then your insurer may charge higher premiums.